Orbit evolution in growing stellar bars: Bar-supporting orbits at the vertical ILR region: The set-up of the models

 The Ferrers bar is inhomogeneous, with index 2 and axial ratios $a:b:c = 6:1.5:0.6$ (with $a$, $b$, $c$ being the semi-axes).
 We have taken as major axis the $y-$axis.
 For our orbital calculations, i.e. for finding the periodic orbits and calculating Poincar\'{e} surfaces of sections \citep{poin99}, we consider upwards intersections with the y=0 plane.
 The axisymmetric background consists of a Miyamoto disc \citep{mn75} with fixed horizontal and vertical scale lengths A=3 and B=1 respectively and a Plummer sphere \citep{pl11} representing the bulge, with scale length $\epsilon_s=0.4$.
 The length unit is taken as 1~kpc, the time unit as 1~Myr and the mass unit as $2\times 10^{11} M_{\odot}$.

 The masses of the three components satisfy \(G(M_{D}+M_{S}+M_{B})=1 \), where \( M_{D} \) is the total mass of the disc, \(M_{S} \) the mass of the bulge (spheroid), \( M_{B} \) is the mass of the bar component and $G$ the gravitational constant.
 We note that in our simulations the bar mass increases at the expense of the disk mass, i.e.~the term $GM{_D}$ decreases appropriately so that the condition \(G(M_{D}+M_{S}+M_{B})=1 \) is always satisfied.
+An explicit halo component is not included, since our study refers to the inner parts of the galaxy, where it is considered to be not important.

-We investigate the orbital evolution in the following three models, aiming to cover some typical and representative cases: \begin{enumerate} \item Model A: A bar model, in which $GM_{B}=0.05$, i.e. a reltively low mass bar, and $GM_{S}=0.08$.
+We investigate the orbital evolution in the following three models, aiming to cover some typical and representative cases: \begin{enumerate} \item Model A: A bar model, in which $GM_{B}=0.05$, i.e. a relatively low mass bar, and $GM_{S}=0.08$.
 In this model, the variation with \ej of the stability of the main simple periodic families encountered in 3D rotating bars, i.e. x1, x1v1 and x1v2, is typical for this kind of systems \citep{spa02a}. \item Model B: A more massive bar model, with $GM_{B}=0.13$ and $GM_{S}=0.08$, in which we have again the usual variation of the stability indices of the three families. \item Model C: A model in which the x1v1 family has no complex unstable parts (see section~\ref{mA_starpo} below), all the way to corotation.
 In this case $GM_{B}=0.1$ and $GM_{S}=0.022$. \end{enumerate}

 For all three models we follow the same steps, namely, we first investigate the behaviour of the model in the autonomous case.
 Then, based on the topology of the phase space at properly chosen energies, we follow the evolution of selected orbits as the mass of the bar varies.
 These orbits have been found to play a major role in supporting the b/p component in TI, rotating barred potentials.
 The criterion for choosing the initial energy of the orbits in each model, is to be in the ILR region, just beyond the critical \ej value for which the x1, x1v1 and x1v2 families are already present in the system.
 This procedure will be described in more detail in model A and will be repeated for models B and C.